sliday/html5starter/README.md

     npm install -g less
     lessc styles.less styles.css

+or

-or (if you are using Sublime Text 2) install [sublime-less2css](https://github.com/timdouglas/sublime-less2css) package.
+If you are using Sublime Text 2 – install [sublime-less2css](https://github.com/timdouglas/sublime-less2css) package.
 This will allow you to get .less files compiled and minified every time you save your .less source in Sublime Text 2 editor.

 ### 2. Get the starter